 (unaudited)

 The Company completed an assessment of the amortization period for deferred sales commission costs and determined that it should increase the period over which we amortize deferred commissions from three years to four years.
 This change in accounting estimate was effective August 1, 2022 and is being accounted for prospectively in the condensed consolidated financial statements.
-For the three months ended October 31, 2022, the change in amortization period resulted in a benefit to both sales and marketing expense and net loss of approximately 3% of total revenue.
-For the nine months ended October 31, 2022, the change in amortization period resulted in a benefit to both sales and marketing expense and net loss of approximately 1% of total revenue.
-This resulted in a benefit of $0.05 per basic and diluted share for both periods.
-The effect of this change in estimate is based on the carrying value of deferred commissions included in the Company’s condensed consolidated balance sheets as of July 31, 2022 and those deferred during the three months ended October 31, 2022.
+For the three months ended July 31, 2023, the change in amortization period resulted in a benefit to both sales and marketing expense and net loss of approximately 2% of total revenue or $0.04 per basic and diluted share.
+For the six months ended July 31, 2023, the change in amortization period resulted in a benefit to both sales and marketing expense and net loss of approximately 2% of total revenue or $0.07 per basic and diluted share.
+The effect of this change in estimate is based on the carrying value of deferred commissions included in the Company’s consolidated balance sheets as of July 31, 2022 and those deferred during subsequent periods.

 2. Summary of Significant Accounting Policies